UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

 ```
 $ git status
-On branch master
+On branch main
-Your branch is ahead of 'origin/master' by 1 commit.
+Your branch is ahead of 'origin/main' by 1 commit.
   (use "git push" to publish your local commits)
 nothing to commit, working tree clean